Top Picks

 Coleman 8-Person Instant Cabin (For Families)

 This one I borrowed from my brother-in-law for a family reunion in 2026.
 Six adults, two kids, plenty of room.
 Check Price on Amazon Pros: True 60-90 second setup, near-vertical walls so you can stand up inside, integrated rainfly.
+Cons: It weighs around 33 pounds and the carry bag is unwieldy.
+Not something you want to portage.
+Also at $299.99 it's a significant investment if you only camp twice a year.

 A footprint extends the life of your tent floor by years.
 The AmazonBasics tarp footprint at $24.99 is the cheapest insurance you can buy.
 Cut it to fit just inside the perimeter of your tent floor (, or rain will pool between the tarp and floor).